My internship at NIOSH/CDC here in Morgantown was one of the best learning experiences I could have.

-Have any particular faculty members made an impact on you while at WVU?
+Did any particular faculty members make an impact on you while at WVU?

 Bobbi Sykes, who was my mentor during my first year, had a great impact on me as an individual as well as a student.
 During my first semester, she encouraged me to keep going, to join student organizations, and to always write down my goals no matter how big or how small they were.
 She constantly encouraged me that I could reach them.

 What advice would you give to your freshman self?

 The advice I would give to my freshman self is to be involved as much as you can and to always remember, “Don’t wait for opportunity.
 Create it."

 What would you tell prospective students about WVU and the School of Public Health?

 To all prospective students: I have never felt more welcome at any institution than I felt here at WVU School of Public Health.
 Although I lived in Morgantown while working on my degree, I was an online student in the Social and Behavioral Sciences department.
 At first I thought that being an online student would isolate me from all the other students and faculty, however I was proven wrong.
 I could walk into the Health Sciences Center at any time and be welcomed by the entire faculty there.
 Everyone's door is always open, everyone knew my name, and everyone is always willing to help no matter what.
 Don’t hesitate to ask questions and to be involved because I learned that everyone here cares about you and wants you to succeed.